mjhea0/node-getting-started/readme.md

 As promised, let's add Express, which is a lightweight framework for Node.

 There's also an Express command line tool used to set up a project structure/boilerplate for use with, well, the Express framework.

-Yes, that's a bit confusing.
-In general, when you install modules from NPM, you use `require` to add them to your project.
-For utilities, like the Express command line tool, you do not need to require it in your project, so this should be installed globally, accessible to all projects.
-Adding to the confusion, the Express module includes both the framework and the command line utility.
-So we install once, globally to have access to both for all projects.
+We can install them at the same time ...

 Start by installing Express globally: